 - Extreme Fatigue

 - Racing heart (feels like it is beating out of your chest).

 - Sudden and unexplained death of a family member under the age of 50 (e.g. drowning, auto accident, SIDS).

 What are the treatment options for an enlarged heart?

 The treatment for students with enlarged hearts depends on the severity of the condition.
 Some people will be placed on medication.
 Others will require medical intervention, like an implantable cardioverter defibrillator (ICD).
 Your doctor will evaluate your symptoms and risk to determine the right treatment for you.

 We believe that every student should get a heart screening.
 We screen our kids’ eyes and ears.
 Why not their hearts?

-A heart screening, with a physical exam and thorough medical history, is the most effective way of detecting conditions (like Long QT) that can lead to sudden cardiac arrest and death.
+A heart screening, with a physical exam and thorough medical history, is the most effective way of detecting conditions that can lead to sudden cardiac arrest and death.
 Find a screening near you on our sister site, Screen Across America.
 For more information about Enlarged Hearts, visit our Best Resources List.